 Forget about having pasta or rice every day, and instead make these wraps and fill them with absolutely anything.
-So far we’ve had my homemade houmous, as well as a vegetable fajita-style mix – both of which are delicious.
-These are incredibly simple to make, they just require a little patience, oh and a rolling pin – I’ve been using a large bottle of balsamic vinegar to roll mine.
+So far we’ve had my homemade hummus, as well as a vegetable fajita mix – both of which are delicious.
+These homemade wraps are incredibly simple to make, they just require a little patience and a rolling pin.

 In fact we’ve become so enamoured with these little gems that we’ve taken to having one a day, every day.
 I can’t get enough, especially since the closest wrap-place in Bristol charges around £4.50 per wrap.
 I guess that’s not too bad considering the fact they are filled to the brim with wonderful ingredients.
-Then again, these wraps cost around 50p to make 7-8 and can be filled for next to nothing.
-Which is a lot less than those you buy in supermarkets which firstly, can cost as much as £1.75 for 8; and, secondly, aren’t as healthy, and don’t taste as nice.
+Then again, these wraps cost around 50p for 8 and can be filled for next to nothing.
+Which is a lot less than those you buy in supermarkets which firstly, can cost as much as £1.75 for 8; and secondly, don’t taste as nice.

 • 500g plain flour, plus extra for dusting and rolling

 1. Mix together, in a bowl, the flour, salt and baking powder.
 Then rub in the butter with your hands until the flour roughly resembles polenta.
 Add the water until you have formed a fairly sticky dough.

 2. Place this sticky dough on a very well-floured surface.
 Knead in extra flour until you have soft, but dry dough.
 Continue to knead for up to 10 minutes, or until you have made a smooth ball of dough.

 3. Separate this larger ball into 8 smaller balls of dough.
 Roll them with a rolling pin until thin and circular.